vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-processes.md

 4. [Test Parallelization](./optimising-ci-cd-test-parallelization.md)
 5. [Hopper Configuration Upgrade (Deliveroo-specific)](./optimising-ci-cd-hopper-upgrades.md)

 _I'll be talking about some Deliveroo-specific things in this series.
 When I do, I'll be sure to provide as much context as possible._

-I recently moved to a new team at Deliveroo.
+I recently moved to a new team at [Deliveroo](https://deliveroo.co.uk).
 I started contributing as much as possible to one of primary codebases used in the area to get up to speed more quickly.
 Getting down and dirty is the best form of learning, right?

-From the beginning, I noticed there were extremely long feedback loops when implementing changes.
-In order to release a change to production, we have to:
+From the beginning, I noticed extremely long feedback loops when implementing changes.
+The process of releasing changes to production are:

 1. Develop and test change locally
 2. Run a subset of the CI/CD process (no deployments) against the feature branch **_(~17 minutes)_**